 The band recorded the single Loving From My Baby for Spot Records as an afterthought.
 They just knew the flip side, Never Had a Chance, would be a hit.
 Loving From My Baby was hurredly written when they were asked what they planned to do for the other side of the single.
 They had never thought of that.

 'Loving' rose to number 38 on the nationwide Top 40 enabling Lanny to buy a 1964 Mercury Comet convertible and really impress the local girls.
 Here is a small write-up in the Y-12 Bulletin, a newspaper for Union Carbide Nuclear Division employees.
 Lanny's father and Gerald's father both worked at the plant.

 Later, Lanny played keyboard and guitars with The Sons and Lovers, a band that featured Richard Way on drums, Corky McCorkle on vocals and guitar, Wilma Thress on vocals and bass, Nancy Westbrooks on vocals and piano, and Helen Westbrook on vocals and drums.
 Here is a playlist (opens a new window) of a studio recording made by The Sons & Lovers in a small studio on Sutherland Avenue in Knoxville, Tennessee in the mid sixties.

 Val is still working on her biography.
 It may be a little while.

 Oh, and one more thing, everybody asks where we got the beautiful background for the website.
-It was stolen years ago from a porn site.
+Our webmaster stole it years ago from a porn site.